 - Associated with morbidity that results in a substantial impact on daily functioning.

-- Moreover, it needs to be irreversible morbidity and persistent or recurrent.
+- Moreover, morbidity needs to be irreversible and persistent or recurrent.

 Hence, the SFDA will not accept a priority review request for drugs that are not affecting daily functioning or with morbidity that is self-limiting or short-lived.